pmgl/starblast-modding/README.md

 For example: with `map_size` = 30, each Axis in the map varies from -300 (`-60x5`) to 300 (`60x5`)
 ### Game step
 #### Definition
-Can be accessible through `game.step`, is an integer presenting game's duration
+Can be accessible through `game.step`; an integer presenting the game's duration
 #### Unit
 The unit of this value is tick, where 1 tick = 1/60 seconds